pierg/environments-rl/README.md

 to get the key that opens the locked room.
 It then has to go into the locked room in order to reach the final goal.
 This environment is extremely difficult to solve with vanilla reinforcement learning alone.

+### Water and Deadend Environment

+Registed configurations:
+- 'MiniGrid-DeadEndEnv-6x6-v0'
+- 'MiniGrid-DeadEndEnv-8x8-v0'
+- 'MiniGrid-DeadEndEnv-16x16-v0'
+- 'MiniGrid-DeadEndWaterEnv-6x6-v0'
+- 'MiniGrid-DeadEndWaterEnv-8x8-v0'
+- 'MiniGrid-DeadEndWaterEnv-16x16-v0'

+The agent must find the goal in an environment whithout going and water and deadend.
+If the agent go on water, the environment is reset.

+### Lightswitch Environment

+Registed configurations:
+- 'MiniGrid-DirtWatLightExp-9x9-v0'
+- 'MiniGrid-BigEnv-32x32-v0'
+- 'MiniGrid-BigEnv-24x24-v0'
+- 'MiniGrid-Safety-10x10-v0'

+The agent must find the goal in an environment.
+If the goal is in a room whitout light, the agent doesn't see the object which around him.
+He need to toggle the lightswitch to see in this room.

+### Cleaning Environment

+Registed configurations:
+- 'MiniGrid-MiniCleanEnv-5x5-v0'
+- 'MiniGrid-CleaningEnv-8x8-v0'
+- 'MiniGrid-BigCleanEnv-16x16-v0'

+The agent must clean all the dirt ( toggle action on a dirt ) into the environment.
+If the agent toggle a vase, the vase become a dirt.
+The goal is to test solution to prevent the agent to break a vase and to clean all the dirt.